You’ve got the freedom to learn what you want | Courses from ₹2499, check out

 How are Savings and Investing Similar?

-Savings and investments differ in multiple factors, but they have one common goal – accumulating wealth.
-Both types use specialized accounts within a financial institution to accumulate money.
-For people saving, this means opening an account with a bank, whereas, for investors, it means opening an account with an independent broker.
+Savings and investments differ in multiple ways, but they have one common goal—accumulating wealth.
+Both types use specialized accounts within a financial institution to collect money.

 SavingsInvestment